fabiantoth/streamdb/README.md

 $ npm i -g streamdb
 ```

-Or locally if you prefer file setup:
+Then, locally into your project directory:

 ```sh
 $ npm i streamdb